 Arrangements for a marriage must be made at least six months before the anticipated wedding date to allow sufficient time for marriage preparation.
 Weddings at St. Thomas More can be booked up to one year in advance.

 Contact the church office to begin marriage planning.

 In case of serious illness, please contact the parish office to arrange for the Anointing of the Sick.
 Contact the parish office as soon as possible to begin preparation for the sacrament.

 All members of the Church participate in the priesthood of all believers through Baptism.
 However, some men are called to serve Jesus and the Church today through the celebration of the Sacrament of Holy Orders.
 Through their leadership in the Church, they help continue Jesus’ presence on Earth in the tradition of the apostles.

 There are three levels of participation in the Sacrament of Holy Orders: as bishop, as priest (from presbyter, which is Greek for “elder”), and as a deacon.

-Those considering a call to the priesthood, permanent diaconate or religious life may wish to visit with the Fr.
+Those considering a call to the priesthood, permanent diaconate or religious life may wish to visit with Fr.
 Michael, or contact Fr.
-Joshua Johnson, Diocesan Vocation Director.
+Josh Johnson, Diocesan Vocations Director.